ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 framerate_limit = 100
 apply_patches = true
 ```

-Never enable the 60 FPS option at the same time.

 No external limiter is required.
 The system must be able to maintain
 approximately 100 FPS to achieve the intended behavior.